 Dharavi Kumbharwada is one of the few places in Mumbai where traditional pottery techniques are still practised with dedication and scale.

-Over the years, Dharavi’s Kumbharwada emerged as a hub of craftsmanship and creativity.
-Its significance lies in the intricate pottery it produces and in the narrative it contributes to Mumbai’s cultural heritage.
+Over the years, Dharavi’s Kumbharwada has become a centre of skill and creativity.
+It is special not just for its beautiful pottery but also for how it adds to Mumbai’s rich cultural story.
 Today, Dharavi Kumbharwada remains a thriving hub of clay artistry, attracting the attention of artists, tourists, and cultural enthusiasts alike.

 Traditional Techniques at Play

-Here’s a peek into their day-to-day routines and artistic endeavors:
+Here’s a peek into their day-to-day routines and artistic endeavours:

-The intricate process begins with the artisans sourcing clay from various regions, including Virar, Mumbra, and beyond.
-With expertise honed through generations, they deftly manipulate the clay on the “chaak” or wheel, crafting each piece with precision and artistry.
+The intricate process begins with the artisans sourcing clay from various regions, including the clay on the “chaak” or wheel, crafting each piece with precision and artistry.
 Once they have the desired shape, the items bask in the sun’s warm rays to dry before the furnace’s crucial baking process.

 Cultural Authenticity: